cloudfoundry/docs-deploying-cf/vcloud/micro-bosh-example-manifest.md

     env:
       vapp: micro_bosh_vapp
       # By default you can ssh into the micro bosh using vcap / c1oudc0w
-      # If you want to change this default password specify the hashed password below
+      # If you want to change this default password uncomment the following lines and
-      bosh:
+      # specify the hashed password
+      #
+      #bosh:
-      	password: # <password SHA hash generated using mkpasswd -m sha-512>
+      	#password: # <password SHA hash generated using mkpasswd -m sha-512>

     logging:
       # If needed increase the default logging level to trace REST traffic with IaaS providers.
 Default is info